ColoradoStark/Google-Colab-CRUD-API/README.md

 A minimal functioning API with Basic Create, Read, Update, Delete functions that will run inside of a google Collab notebook

-Just for the purpose of having an API that you can test without setting up a server.
+Setup for the class of 2021 for demonstration purposes so that they can have a live web API, without buying up a server.

 Built using Flask, Jsonify, JSON, NGROK.io and Raw Python